davep33l/fusion_fighters/README.md

 - Navigation links will navigate to different sections on the same page
 - Page flow is like a what, why, who, why, when - which leads the user through a journey of information, with a sign up/contact at the bottom.
 - Start with Mobile design first in a basic column based view, and improve the layout when expanding screen size
-- Ensure that there is content hinting, which shows the next section at the bottom of the screen

 ### Basic Site Map